What is a diabetes-related coma?

 - Ask your healthcare provider when and how you should test for ketones.

-- Check urine ketones when you have symptoms of diabetic ketoacidosis (DKA).
+- Check urine ketones when you have symptoms of diabetes-related ketoacidosis (DKA).

 - Consider using a continuous glucose monitor that sends an alert if sugar levels are too low or too high.